jboss-developer/jboss-eap-quickstarts/spring-petclinic/README.md

 4. This will deploy `spring-petclinic/target/jboss-spring-petclinic.war` to the running instance of the server.

-If you don't have maven configured you can manually copy `spring-petclinic/target/jboss-spring-petclinic.war` to EAP7_HOME/standalone/deployments.
+If you do not have maven configured you can manually copy `spring-petclinic/target/jboss-spring-petclinic.war` to EAP7_HOME/standalone/deployments.

-For MySQL, you'll need to use the corresponding schema and SQL scripts in the "db/mysql" subdirectory.
+For MySQL, you need to use the corresponding schema and SQL scripts in the `db/mysql` subdirectory.

-In you intend to use a local DataSource, the JDBC settings can be adapted in "src/main/resources/spring/datasource-config.xml".
+In you intend to use a local DataSource, the JDBC settings can be adapted in `src/main/resources/spring/datasource-config.xml`.
 To use a JTA DataSource, you need to set up corresponding DataSources in your Java EE container.